araghavan22/Netflix_SQL_Content_Analytics_Project/README.md

 ## 🚀 Getting Started
 - PostgreSQL installed on your system.
 - A Netflix dataset (can be sourced from Kaggle or other public repositories).

+## 📈 Results & Insights
+Include any key takeaways from your analysis, such as trends or anomalies found in the dataset.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to submit issues or pull requests.

+## 📜 License
+This project is licensed under the MIT License.